Synchronize documents across SharePoint, OneDrive, DropBox, Google Drive and Box

 Once a destination has been selected, provide a document name and decide if you want to overwrite a file with the same name if it exists.
 The document will automatically default to the Simul document name.

-That’s it, press “Export” and you will see a success message like so:
+That’s it, press “Export” and you will see a success message.

 The next time you export the document, you will see the previous export listed: